socialdrones/designreview/prospectuses/README.md

 - [Drone & Me: An Exploration Into Natural Human-Drone Interaction]() by Jessica R. Chauchard, Jane L. E, Kevin Y. Zhai, and James A. Landay in UbiComp
 - [DroneNavigator: Using Drones for Navigating Visually Impaired Persons]() by Mauro Avila, Markus Funk, and Niels Henze in ASSETS

 ### 2016

+- [Boxing against drones: Drones in sports education]() by Sergej G. Zwaan and Emilia I. Barakova in IDC
+- [A Non-grounded and Encountered-type Haptic Display Using a Drone]() by Kotaro Yamaguchi, Ginga Kato, Yoshihiro Kuroda, Kiyoshi Kiyokawa, and Haruo Takemura in SUI
+- [In-Situ-DisplayDrone: Facilitating Co-located Interactive Experiences via A Flying Screen]() by Jürgen Scheible and Markus Funk in PerDis
+- [The Naughty Drone: A Qualitative Research on Drone as Companion Device]() by Hyun Young Kim, Bomyeong Kim, and Jinwoo Kim in IMCOM

 ### 2017